-Login and Password: If applicable, enter a username and password that will allow access to the database.
+Login and Password: If applicable, enter a username and password that allows access to the database.
 You can leave these fields blank if no username or password is required.

 Use Default Port: Keep this checkbox selected to use the default port.
 The default port differs depending on the selected driver.
 If you don't want to use the default port, clear the Use Default Port checkbox and enter the port to use in the Port field below.

-- Port: Enter a custom port only if the database server is listening on a non-default port.
-This field will be enabled only if the Use Default Port box is unchecked.
+- Port: (This field is enabled only if the Use Default Port box is unchecked.)
+Enter a custom port only if the database server is listening on a non-default port.

 Optional Settings: Click to expand for additional optional settings: